-Participants and staff will fly from Chicago to Charlotte, and will be transported by rental vans driven by our volunteer staff.
-The group will be camping the entire trip on Copper Island in the McDowell Nature Preserve, Mecklenburg County Park and Recreation, Charlotte, NC (www.parkandrec.com.)
+Participants and staff will ﬂy from Chicago to Charlotte, and will be transported by rental vans driven by our volunteer staff.
+The group will be camping the entire trip bunkhouse style on the Appalachian Trail.

-Please view the instructions for the Swim Test.
-Then print, complete and submit the Swim Test Confirmation Form.
+Please complete and submit the Swim Test Instructions and Confirmation Form.
 No one will be allowed to participate in this program without this submitted prior to the deadline.